 Be ready to write 1,500-2,000 word articles AND understand SEO.
 The understanding of the SEO part will be HUGELY important for when you get in touch with the business owner.

 Find a list of websites (blogs, eCommerce, ect…) which deal with the subjects you know about and contact the owner.
 In your email to them, explain to them how you can contribute to the website with your content.

-Let them know briefly that you understand SEO, and for their website (say it’s dog care again) get them an extra (hypothetically speaking) 1,000 visitors or more every single month for the type of articles and keywords you can produce for them.
+Let them know briefly that you understand SEO (And if they don’t, either don’t hire them or make them read this), and for their website (say it’s dog care again) get them an extra (hypothetically speaking) 1,000 visitors or more every single month for the type of articles and keywords you can produce for them.

 A business owner will be much more likely to listen to you if they see that your work will directly help their business grow.
 After all, what would an extra 1,000 RELEVANT visitors add to the site owner’s income?
 Probably enough to justify paying you a substantial amount to produce the work to make that happen.

 What happens if you find a good gig but for a topic you don’t understand?
 Well if it pays well, you will want to take the time to study up on the topic so you can turn that into great quality content for the business owner.